eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 }
 ```

 As in Section "AAS mapping" the `namespace` of the Ditto Thing is mapped to an `AAS`.
-In contrast to the mapping in Section "AAS mapping" here it is important, that the new BaSyx Registry entry contains the BaSyx AAS server endpoint for the new AAS in the variable `endpoints`.
+In contrast to the mapping in Section "AAS mapping" here it is important that the new BaSyx Registry entry
+contains the BaSyx AAS server endpoint for the new AAS in the variable `endpoints`.
 After we defined this mapping, it is now possible to configure a new connection to a BaSyx AAS registry.
 Be aware, that the script above must be provided to Dittos Connectivity service via http.
 This also requires to escape certain characters and remove the line breaks.
 So replace newlines with `\n` and `'` with `'"'`.

-In the following script we have added the Ditto demo instance called `ditto.eclipseprojects.io` for testing porpuses, which needs to be adjusted if someone needs to use a custom Ditto instance.
+In the following script we have added the Ditto demo instance `ditto.eclipseprojects.io` for testing purposes,
+which needs to be adjusted if someone needs to use a custom Ditto instance.

 ```bash
 curl -X POST -u devops:foobar -H 'Content-Type: application/json' --data-binary '{